fbpx

 An example of a very simple workflow would be a leave application process.
 In this workflow an employee applies for leave, the manager approves it, and then HR processes it.

 When leaving the company, a little more complex workflow can be an employee clearance process.
-In this case, the manager initiates the clearance, which is then routed to different departments like Admin, IT, HR and only after all clearances are obtained the workflow move to the accounts department for full and final settlement.
+In this case, the manager initiates the clearance, which is then routed to different departments like Admin, IT, HR and only after all clearances are obtained the workflow moves to the accounts department for full and final settlement.

 What is Workflow Automation?

-When does it make sense to use Workflow Automation?
+When to use Workflow Automation Software?

 Any automation requires time and money.
 So it would make sense to take it up only when benefits outnumber the costs involved.
+Also, you can evaluate automation feasibility: Use thought-provoking questions to gauge if your processes are ready for automation with our automation maturity assessment guide.

 So it would make sense to take up workflow automation only when: